akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 but can be enabled in the same way as the configuration shown above but replacing `jackson-json` with the binding name (for example `jackson-cbor`).

+## Using Akka Serialization for embedded types

+For types that already have an Akka Serializer defined that are embedded in types serialized with Jackson the @apidoc[AkkaSerializationSerializer] and
+@apidoc[AkkaSerializationDeserializer] can be used to Akka Serialization for individual fields.

+The serializer/deserializer are not enabled automatically.
+The `@JsonSerialize` and `@JsonDeserialize` annotation needs to be added to the fields containing the types to be serialized with Akka Serialization.

+The type will be embedded as an object with the fields:

+* serId - the serializer id
+* serManifest - the manifest for the type
+* payload - base64 encoded bytes

 ## Additional configuration

 ### Configuration per binding